Southeast US under major storm warning as hurricane watch issued for parts of Cuba and Mexico

-SAN JUAN, Puerto Rico — (AP) — Hurricane watches were issued for parts of Cuba and Mexico on Monday as a cluster of storms located south of the Cayman Islands is expected to strengthen into a major hurricane in upcoming days with it moving north toward the U.S., weather forecasters said.
+SAN JUAN, Puerto Rico — (AP) — Hurricane watches were issued for parts of Cuba and Mexico on Monday as a cluster of storms located south of the Cayman Islands could strengthen into a major hurricane in upcoming days while moving north toward the U.S., weather forecasters said.

-The disturbance is expected to become Hurricane Helene on Wednesday as it approaches the Gulf Coast, according to the National Hurricane Center.
+The disturbance could become Hurricane Helene on Wednesday as it approaches the Gulf Coast, according to the National Hurricane Center.

-“It could be a major hurricane when it reaches the northeastern Gulf Coast on Thursday,” the center said.
+“It could certainly become a major hurricane, which is Category 3,” Brad Reinhart, a senior hurricane specialist at the center, said in a phone interview.
+“People in the Florida Panhandle and the west coast of Florida certainly need to pay close attention.”

-Michael Lowry, a hurricane specialist and storm surge expert, wrote in his latest update that it's likely a Category 3 or stronger hurricane “will threaten parts of north Florida or its sweeping Big Bend before the work week is done.”
+He said that it's too early to forecast where it might make landfall.
+Reinhart warned “there's always some potential” for it to strengthen into a Category 4 storm, but added that it might not be the most likely outcome.

 The cluster of storms was located about 130 miles (205 kilometers) south-southwest of Grand Cayman on Monday.
 It had maximum sustained winds of 30 mph (45 kph) and was moving north at 6 mph (9 kph).